xtophd/WS-Deployer-KVM/README.md

-# WD-Libvirt
+# WS-Deployer-KVM
-Workshop Deployer Libvirt  set of automation playbooks to deploy my workshops in libvirtd
+Workshop Deployer for Libvirt my workshops in libvirtd